 1.2.
 Design curriculum and training programs to meet current and future societal needs

 Identifying the needs and interests of our students and of the society we serve is critical to the development and ever-refinement of the professional DVM curriculum.
-Our veterinary graduates and veterinary scientist trainees (M.S./PhD students) must be not only well qualified, but in-tune with societal demands and changing priorities, in order to advance the profession and lead in the discovery of new knowledge and its practical application to animal, human or environmental health.
+Our veterinary graduates and veterinary scientist trainees (M.S./PhD students) must not only be well qualified, but in-tune with societal demands and changing priorities, in order to advance the profession and lead in the discovery of new knowledge and its practical application to animal, human or environmental health.

 a.
 Identify needs and interests of students and society and develop educational programs to meet those needs.